 Four summary indicators are included in Table 1 that may be useful in initiating further assessments of racial profiling in traffic stops.
 The first, termed the “disparity index,” relates each group’s proportion of total traffic stops to its proportion of the driving-age population 16 years-old and older.
 Footnote 2

 A value of 1 on this index indicates that a group’s proportion of vehicle stops equals its population proportion: it is neither “under-represented” nor “over-represented” in vehicle stops.
 Values above 1 indicate over-representation, and those below 1 indicate under-representation.
-For example, the 1,301,179 whites who were stopped accounted for 78.6 percent of all vehicle stops in 2011.
+For example, the 1,298,932 whites who were stopped accounted for 79.4% of all traffic stops in 2012.

-The same is not the case for African-Americans.
-African-Americans represent 10.90 percent of the population 16 and older but 17.73 percent of all vehicle stops, for a value on the disparity index of 1.63.
-African-Americans were stopped at a rate 63 percent greater than expected based solely on their proportion of the population 16 and older.
+The same is not the case for several of the other groups.
+African-Americans represent 10.90% of the population sixteen years and older but 17.06% of all traffic stops, for a value on the disparity index of 1.57.
+African-Americans were stopped at a rate 57% greater than expected based solely on their proportion of the population sixteen and older.

 Hispanics, Asians, American Indians, and persons of mixed or unknown race were stopped at rates well below their proportion of the driving-age population.
 The values on the disparity index for the different groups can be compared directly to one another.
-For example, the likelihood that an African-American motorist was stopped is 1.72 times that of a white motorist (1.63/.95).
-In other words, African-Americans were 72 percent more likely than whites to be stopped based on their respective proportions of the Missouri driving-age population in 2011.
+For example, the likelihood that a black motorist was stopped is 1.64 times that of a white motorist (1.57/.96).
+In other words, blacks were 64% more likely than whites to be stopped based on their respective proportions of the Missouri driving-age population in 2012.